leo91000/graphile_worker_rs/docs/research/graphile-worker-js-upstream-2026-09-17.md

 Additional isolated upgrade check: installed **all 20 official upstream SQL migrations** at the pinned SHA, then ran the Rust CLI migrator twice on PostgreSQL **18.6 and 12.22**.
 Locked jobs, queue locks and migration rows 1–20 remained byte-for-byte unchanged; revision 21, recovery heartbeat and locked-key replacement worked.
 PostgreSQL 12 validates the documented database minimum for this migration, not the entire test suite.

 Full cross-language worker differential testing and local cross-OS testing were not performed.
 Neither the official-SQL upgrade checks nor the regression fixture prove every Node/Rust runtime interoperability scenario.

+PR review follow-up: the observer regression uses the repository-standard Tokio test runtime; the packaged migration range and PreserveRunAt mode table now match revision 21 and the SQL first-attempt condition.